sv1sjp/geotagphotos/README.md

 ## Troubleshooting

 **"exiftool is not installed"**
-Install exiftool on the web server — see [Requirements](#requirements).
+Install exiftool on the web server- see [Requirements](#requirements).
 If using a container, install it inside the container image.

 **"Only local storage is supported"**
 External storage (S3, WebDAV, SFTP, etc.) is not supported.
 The photo must be on the Nextcloud server's local disk.